ictnlp/Seq-NAT/README.md

 Knowledge Distillation
 ------------------
 Following [Gu et al. 2019](https://arxiv.org/abs/1905.11006), [knowledge distillation](https://arxiv.org/abs/1606.07947) from an autoregressive model can effectively simplify the training data distribution, which is sometimes essential for NAT-based models to learn good translations.
 The easiest way of performing distillation is to follow the [instructions of training a standard transformer model](../translation) on the same data, and then decode the training set to produce a distillation dataset for NAT.
-Contact us if you need our distillation dataset.

 Training